 Starting a business in Minnesota is not a single decision but a series of them, each one an important step on the road to a successful launch.
 Here we help you tackle the most common questions in the order you're most likely to need answers.

 Choosing how your business will be structured is one of the first and most fundamental decisions that you will make.
-Here are some basics to consider.

 Get to know four basic types of intellectual property: patent, trademark, copyright and trade secret.
 Then explore important IP protection issues.